trioll/trioll-developer-portal/README.md

 4. **API issues**: Use Debug tab to test API connectivity

 ### Game Not Appearing in "My Games"
+- **Most Common Issue**: Developer ID mismatch (stored company name instead of dev_xxxxx)
+- **Fix**: Use `fix-frontend-developer-id.html` to sync correct developer ID
-- Ensure your developer ID is set (check Debug tab)
+- Ensure your developer ID matches JWT token (check with `check-my-token.html`)
-- The game must have your developer ID attached
+- The game must have your correct developer ID (dev_xxxxx) attached
-- Try refreshing the page
+- Games uploaded before January 2025 may need database correction

 ### CORS Errors
 If you see CORS errors in the browser console: